cyberstream/Fix-the-Web-Server-Side/README.md

+## THIS PROJECT HAS BEEN DISCONTINUED

+**Update (March 2, 2022)**: As a group of developers who met through the Opera Browser community, we originally started this project with plans to patch malformed web pages that were improperly rendered when using Opera Presto.
+Before this project was completed, Opera migrated its rendering engine to Chromium, eliminating most of these rendering issues.

+***

-#Server Side Files for "Fix the Web"
+## Server Side Files for "Fix the Web"

 This repository contains the server-side files for the [Fix the Web](http://github.com/cyberstream/Fix-the-Web) Opera extension project.

-*ajax_request_handler.php* handles for AJAX requests from the extension.
+* *ajax_request_handler.php* handles for AJAX requests from the extension.
 All exported data is printed instead of returned because it is used by AJAX.
-*index.php* is the home page of this extension.
+* *index.php* is the home page of this extension.
-*db.php* is the configuration file for the MySQL database.
+* *db.php* is the configuration file for the MySQL database.

-##Configuration
+## Configuration

 In order to test the extension locally, there are a couple things that must be initialized or configured.